GLODAL/THA_Space-AI_training_material/README.md

 # README
-## This repository contains the implementation of the Prithvi model for land use classification using SPOT satellite images.
+## This repository contains the implementation of the Prithvi model for land use classification using SPOT satellite image.

 ## Table of Contents
 - Introduction and installation